 - Non-base-building Salary Payments.
 Initial salaries must be within a range specified at the beginning of the search process.
 Exceptions are permitted in extraordinary circumstances with appropriate approvals.

 - Approval of Initial Salary.
-The hiring authority recommends initial salaries for officers and exempt professionals consistent with market conditions, education and experience of the individual, and pay of individuals in comparable positions.
+The hiring authority recommends initial salaries for university staff consistent with market conditions, education and experience of the individual, and pay of individuals in comparable positions.
 The president or his/her delegee approves the appointments and recommended initial salaries as stipulated in Regent Policy 2-K, Personnel Authority for Employees Exempt from the State Personnel System.

 - Hiring Incentives.
 On occasion when documented recruitment issues arise, hiring authorities may request approval by the chancellor or president to offer a hiring incentive.2 Such incentives are typically offered to new employees moving from out of state who need to cover unreimburseable moving expenses such as housing down payments.
 The amount of the hiring incentive is subject to the approval of the chancellor or president as delegated in regent policy, but should be considered in light of budgets and reasonable and customary practices.

 - Interim Appointment Salary.
 Initial salaries for employees serving in an interim capacity will be recommended by the hiring authority consistent with market conditions, education and experience, the person's salary history, comparable positions and approved budget and will be subject to the regular approval process.